SonarSource Rules

 Code Smell

-42. Functions should not have too many parameters
+42. Expressions should not be too complex

 Code Smell